Eugene-Kwaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd state writes into a file result of command ls -la and if content already exists it is overwritten.

 9-duplicate_last_line actually duplicates the last line of the file.

+10-no_more_js deletes all the js files in a directory.